The transition to instability for stable shear flows in inviscid fluids: Introduction

 Additionally, the corresponding quadratic form is given by

 Hence, the eigenfunction $\Psi(y,m,\gamma,\lambda_{m,0})$ associated with the minimal eigenvalue $\lambda_{m,0}$ is the solution of the associated Euler–Lagrange equation

-In Lemma~\ref{Monotonicity}, we obtain an explicit formula given by the function $\mathfrak{M}$ which explains the relationship between $m$ and $\lambda$ such that \eqref{eq:Euler-Lagrange} admits a nontrivial solution.
+In Lemma~\ref{Monotonicity}, we obtain an explicit formula given by the function $\mathfrak{M}$ which reveals the relationship between $m$ and $\lambda$ so that \eqref{eq:Euler-Lagrange} admits a nontrivial solution.
 Moreover, we show that $\mathfrak{M}$ is monotonic.
-As for the minimal eigenvalue $\lambda_{m,\gamma}$ of $\mathcal{H}_{m,\gamma}$, we also obtain the monotonicity with respect to the parameter $m$, see Lemma~\ref{monotonicity of lambda m gamma}.
-We then derive an inequality that connects the two minimal eigenvalues that is
+Additionally, we prove that $\lambda_{m,\gamma}$ of $\mathcal{H}_{m,\gamma}$ is also monotonic with respect to the parameter $m$, see Lemma~\ref{monotonicity of lambda m gamma}.
+As a result, we obtain an inequality that connects the two minimal eigenvalues

 It will be clear later that from this inequality, for any fixed $\gamma$ small, one can determine $m_*$ such that $\lambda_{m_*,\gamma}=-1$.